 Now, that’s your job.

 Based on the results, quiz-takers are sent to a recommendations page.
 Then the shoppers will have their boxes customized accordingly to their answers.
+This not only breaks down preferred products, but it makes the customer experience that much better.

 See how that works?